Plant-Food-Research-Open/assemblyqc/docs/minimal_example.md

 ### Running on a Single Machine

 To run the pipeline on a single machine, make sure that the maximum resources specified by `max_cpus` and `max_memory` variables in the 'nextflow.config' file are suitable for your machine.
-Moreover, the minimum software required [Step 0: System Prerequisites](#step-0-system-prerequisites) should be installed on the machine.
+Moreover, the minimum software required [Step 0: System Prerequisites](#step-0-system-prerequisites) should be available on the machine.
 Finally, the pipeline can be executed with the following command.

 ```bash
 nextflow main.nf -profile local -resume